- $30,000 in total monetary prizes for top finalist teams

 The Case Challenge officially begins with the distribution of the challenge case on the Thursday before Challenge week.
 Until the Monday morning of Challenge week, teams work furiously to put together the best comprehensive solution to the development case.

-Only after lunch the teams learn which four teams will move to the finals in the afternoon.
+After lunch, the teams learn which four teams will move to the finals in the afternoon.
 The “Final Four” present again in the afternoon to the entire judging pool and the remaining teams.
-Cash prizes are presented and teams celebrate a job well done at our social that Friday night in Chapel Hill.
+Prizes are presented and teams celebrate at a social that Friday night in Chapel Hill.